Editor’s Note: Updated March 2020.

 When is voice search finally going to take over?
 When do we start auto-generating blog posts?
 Are we still living in the age of influencer marketing?

 CMI’s latest benchmark report indicates spending on content marketing is expected to rise.
-Just 4 percent of B2B marketers will actually decrease their content marketing budget in 2019, while about one-third intend to keep their spending levels static.
+Just 4 percent of B2B marketers will actually decrease their content marketing budget in 2019, while 35% intend to keep their spending levels static.

 And how is that money being spent?
 The majority of new investments are going toward content creation, particularly audio and visual content.

 And are marketers heading in the right direction?
 Are they becoming more successful than they were last year?
-Seventy percent believe so.
-And 30 percent either don’t believe so or aren’t sure.
+69% believe so.
+And 29% are at the same level of success.

 So what trends are on the horizon?